ArvinDevel/shennong/exp-bin/README.md

 ## Example of experiment setting
 ### Kafka
-// kafka write and read e2e exp ./we2eKafkaBytesBatch.sh 3 exp-kafka/bytes/5-26
+// kafka write and read e2e exp using one field(bytes different size) with 3 replicas ./we2eKafkaBytesBatch.sh 3 exp-kafka/bytes/5-26

+// kafka write and read e2e exp using multiple field with 3 replicas ./we2eKafkaGroupsBatch.sh 3 exp-kafka/groups/5-26